grumpyclimber/construction/article.md

 df = scrape_replies(df)
 ```

 That's it, we've extracted all the raw data we've wanted from the dataquests websites.
 In the next post we'll focus on cleaning and analyzing this data using natural language processing techniques.

+Things to consider:
+* scraping tool - BeautifulSoup is a great library to start with, but you've probably noticed that we've already came across it's limitations, to perform web scraping on complex dynamic websites we should a more advanced tool (eg. Selenium)
+*